Making your first font with Glyphr Studio

 To avoid headaches down the road, we are going to do a little work up front to make sure our graphic design space (a.k.a.
 Adobe Illustrator or Inkscape) matches our typeface design space (a.k.a.
 Glyphr Studio).

 Characters (or glyphs) in a typeface exist in what's called an "Em" Square.
-The Latin Capital Letter M is fairly square in it's dimensions, and back in the physical typesetting days, it was used as a standard block or size for type.
+The Latin Capital Letter M is fairly square in its dimensions, and back in the physical typesetting days, it was used as a standard block or size for type.
 These days, the "em

 " continues to be used as the unit of measure for font files.
 For simplicity you can think of an em